The Well Structured Problem for Presburger Counter Machines: Introduction

 The computation of the set $Pre^*$ of all predecessors of a configuration is effective for $2$-VASS (extended with one zero-test and resets) \cite{FLS-fsttcs18} as a Presburger formula and for pushdown automata \cite{BEFMRWW-ipl2000} as a regular language.
 But the computation of $Pre^*$ fails for $3$-VASS and for Pushdown VAS since $Pre^*$ is neither semilinear nor regular \cite{DBLP:conf/icalp/LerouxST15}. \\

 {\bf Our contributions:}

 We introduce two new problems related to well structured systems and Presburger counter machines.
-The so-called \emph{well structured problem}: (1) given a PCM, is it a WSTS? and the \emph{strong well structured problem}: (2) given a PCM, is it a WSTS with \emph{strong} monotony?
+The so-called \emph{well structured problem}: (1) given a PCM, is it a WSTS (for the usual ordering on integers) ? and the \emph{strong well structured problem}: (2) given a PCM, is it a WSTS with \emph{strong} monotony?

 We prove that the well structured problem is undecidable for PCM even if restricted to dimension one ($1$-PCM) with just Presburger functions (i.e. piecewise affine functions); undecidability is also verified for Affine VASS in dimension two ($2$-Affine VASS).
 The undecidability proofs use the fact that Minsky machines can be simulated by both $1$-PCM and $2$-Affine VASS.
 However, we prove the decidability of the well structured problem for $1$-Affine VASS (which subsumes $1$-Minsky machines).

-Since the strong monotony can be expressed as a Presburger formula, the strong well structured problem is decidable for \emph{all} PCMs.
-These results are summarised below: \\
+Since the strong monotony can be expressed as a Presburger formula, the strong well structured problem (with the usual ordering on integers) is decidable for \emph{all} PCMs; moreover, we show that the decidability of the strong well structured problem can be extended to PCMs equipped with \emph{any} quasi ordering defined by a Presburger formula.